-History of English Language and Literature Professor Merin Simi Raj Department of Humanities and Social Sciences Indian Institute of Technology Madras Lecture No 3b
+History of English Language and Literature Professor Merin Simi Raj Department of Humanities and Social Sciences Indian Institute of Technology Madras Lecture No 3c

-The Development of English Language: Tracing the Origins and Early Influences
+The Development of English Language: Old English to Middle English

 Good morning and welcome to today's session on the course, The History of English Language and Literature.
 In today's lecture we continue to look at the development of English language from the early time onwards.